-You will need a blue / black pen or dark pencil.
+You will need a blue or black pen or dark pencil and a ruler.

-Write your name, school name and DfE number on the front of your mathematics test Paper 1: arithmetic.
+Write your name, school name and DfE number on the front of your test paper.

-(If any pupil's name differs from the name provided during pupil registration, instruct the pupil to write both names on the paper.)
+[If any pupil's name differs from the name provided during pupil registration, instruct the pupil to write both names on the paper.]

 Open your test paper to page 3.
 I will read the instructions to you.
-(Read the instructions on page 3 of the test paper to the pupils.)